Skip to content

 Staging version of the plugin

 When a pull requested is performed, an automatic staging version is created.
 This will allow a developer to test their changes to the plugin with other changes which has not been merged into the main branch.
-Another advantage of this approach is to show the client to progress of the plugin.
+Another advantage of this approach is to have the latest features tested by an external group including the CI team.

 Get the staging version